 But as a trope, it sucks.
 The reason Christian does this isn’t to prevent assault.
 It’s because he considers Ana his possession, and he doesn’t want another man touching her.
 This act of valor is meant to convince her – and us lady readers – that he is Strong and Caring and will Look After Her.

-Basically, it’s right up there with using rape as a plot device that benefits the hero.
+Basically, it’s right up there with using a woman’s prior assault as a plot device that benefits the hero.

 6. The “silence her with a kiss”